 Part C. Professional and Program Context

-Using a scale of 1 to 5, where 1 = Strongly Disagree and 5 = Strongly Agree, please rate how strongly do you agree or disagree with each of the following statements about [name of local ISIS program] and your experiences in your position?
+Using a scale of 1 to 5, where 1 = Strongly Disagree and 5 = Strongly Agree, please rate how strongly do you agree or disagree with each of the following statements about your experiences as an instructor at [name of local ISIS program]?